Updated Februry 17, 2020. Posts from the archives today & Thursday. New content arrives Mondays & Thursday startsing next Monday.

 You can layer Gobelin to create additional layers, as I did here.

-In the rose the taupe layer is done with two strands of High Cotton.
+In the rose, the taupe layer is done with two strands of High Cotton (no longer made).
 It does not overlap any other stitches, but it does look layered on top of a red base.

 The topmost layer of stitching should be beading, Turkeywork, or knots.
 These things will always be higher than the surrounding stitching.
 To make them look as if they are a higher layer, be sure that these stitches slightly overlap the edge of the surrounding, but lower, stitches.